 You asked them to help you build the business and you value their feedback.
 They have likely been a part of many other companies’ growth and success.
 While sometimes their advice may be too high-level or may not apply to your situation, in most cases, it will be immensely helpful.

-When approaching investors for advice, frame their input as collaboration, not as fixing a problem.
-Bring specific questions to focus the discussion and value their time.
+Approach: When approaching them for insights, ask investors for collaboration, not to fix a problem.
+Bring specific questions to focus the discussion and show that you value their time.

-By asking the question, "What have you seen other founders do in this situation?" you are not committed to their specific recommendation.
+Ask: "What have you seen other founders do in this situation?"
+This question allows you to gain insights without committing to their specific recommendation.

 Hopefully, you know fellow founders and leaders who are equally eager to learn new information, share experiences, and provide support.
-They can be great sources of advice in a current crisis and for long-term planning.
+They can be great sources of advice in current crises and long-term planning.

-When connecting, you may have a ton of tactical questions or be eager to hear their stories.
-However, you also want to ask some deeper questions such as:
+Ask: When connecting with founders, you may have many tactical questions or be eager to hear their stories.
+However, you also want to ask some deeper questions, such as these:

-Name 3 mistakes you made at my level (size, funding etc.) and what did you learn?
+Name three mistakes you made at my level (size, funding, etc.).
+What did you learn from them?